 - Jun 2014 - Five females nested, and two nests were thought to have hatched, but no young fledged.

 - Aug 2014 - Thirty-three great bustards were released, the largest number achieved in the ten years of the project.

 - Nov 2014 - LIFE project ended.
 Please see greatbustard.org/life_project/ for more details.

-- It was found that Spanish great bustards were genetically more similar to the former population in the UK than had previously been believed.
+- Spanish great bustards were genetically more similar to the former population in the UK than had previously been believed.

-- Spanish great bustards show less of a long distance migration tendency than the Russian population.
-It was therefore considered a reasonable option to explore as a potential solution to the migration issues occurring in Russian birds.
+- Spanish great bustards show less of a long-distance migration tendency than the Russian population.

 - A larger number of eggs could be transported from Spain, which has by far the largest great bustard population in the world, with recent population increases observed.
 As Spain is an EU country, the chicks would not have to endure a 30-day quarantine period once hatched.

 - Importing eggs rather than chicks, removing the need for a stressful 48-hour journey at two months old and allowing release to take place earlier in the year.

 - Changes in diet to promote better body and feather condition.

 - Rearing facilities adapted, with the benefit of reduced quarantine requirements, to provide more light, space and access to natural habitat.

 - Rearing suits allowed greater contact with chicks during rearing without risk of birds becoming tame, and allowed the rearing process to extend beyond release, with supplemental feeding post-release for the first time.

 - Soft release techniques used to encourage released birds to stay as a group around their release site.